mithi/hexapod/CONTRIBUTING.md

 - I try to adhere to this [commit style guide][commit_style_guide_link] when I word my commit messages.

+- Each commit **MUST** sucessfully build, not just the last one!
+That way, we can checkout any commit and be confident that the app works at that point in time!
+Your PR will most likely NOT be merged if the CI build fails.

+- I prefer PRs with commits with fewer changes, so it's easier to code review.
+If the commit is easy to understand, the more confident I would be to merge it.
+All the changes in a single commit must be logically connected!

+- Of course, don't get too crazy with extremely small commits!
+That would just pollute the commit history.
+[Squash the commits and push force][rewriting_git_history_link] if you need to.

+- If somebody else's changes were merged to the main repo before your pull request is approved.
+Please do NOT merge.
+Please REBASE instead!
+[Merging vs Rebasing](https://www.atlassian.com/git/tutorials/merging-vs-rebasing).
+It keeps the history tidy! `git pull --rebase`

 - I like it when people are nice to each other.
 I don't like mean or rude people. [![Contributor Covenant][contributor_covenant_badge]](./CODE_OF_CONDUCT.md)

 ## ❤️ Nice to have